SolarNetwork/nifty-tou/README.md

 # Language support

 Nifty ToU supports parsing text-based range values, in different languages.
-For example the following produce the same range constraints (only the `TariffRate` names remain language specific):
+For example the following produce the same range constraints and rate values (only the rate names remain language specific):

 ```ts
 // US English